 Investments valued using NAV as a practical expedient are excluded from the fair value hierarchy.
-These investments include: (a) funds which invest predominantly in senior secured debt instruments, targeting diversity across regions and sectors, as well as funds which invest in diversified credit vehicles that seek higher returns than traditional fixed income investments, primarily through U.S. corporate debt, global credit, and structured debt instruments, and (b) funds which aim to provide long-term income through investment in UK property assets.
-These investments are redeemable at NAV on a monthly or quarterly basis and have redemption notice periods of up to 90 days.
+These investments include: (a) funds which invest predominantly in senior secured debt instruments, targeting diversity across regions and sectors, as well as funds which invest in diversified credit vehicles that seek higher returns than traditional fixed income investments, primarily through U.S. corporate debt, global credit, and other structured debt instruments, and (b) funds which aim to provide long-term income through investment in UK property assets.
+These investments are redeemable at NAV, which is generally determined on a quarterly basis, and have redemption notice periods of up to 180 days.
 In addition, certain of these investments are subject to a lockup period of up to 24 months.